statamic/docs/content/collections/tags/form-errors.md

 {{ /form:set }}
 ```

-Note that since `form:errors` is a Tag rather than a variable, it should be wrapped with single braces when
+> `form:errors` is a Tag, not a variable.
+Wrap it with single braces when inside a conditional.
-inside the conditional.